WoltLab/docs.woltlab.com/docs/php/api/form_builder/form_fields.md

 ### `BBCodeAttributesFormField`

-`DevtoolsProjectExcludedPackagesFormField` is a form field for setting the attributes of a BBCode.
+`BBCodeAttributesFormField` is a form field for setting the attributes of a BBCode.

 ### `DevtoolsProjectExcludedPackagesFormField`